Marcus Semien Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 13th in MLB with a collective nine strikeouts per nine innings.
+- The Royals pitching staff is 17th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Royals' 3.74 team ERA ranks eighth across all MLB pitching staffs.
+- The Royals have the 14th-ranked team ERA across all league pitching staffs (4.36).

-- The Royals rank 11th in baseball in home runs given up (nine total, 0.9 per game).
+- The Royals rank 16th in baseball in home runs surrendered (12 total, 1.1 per game).

-- The Royals will look to Greinke (0-2) in his third start this season.
+- Lyles (0-2) starts for the Royals, his third of the season.

-- His most recent time out was on Wednesday against the Toronto Blue Jays, when the righty went six innings, surrendering one earned run while allowing seven hits.
+- The right-hander last appeared on Thursday against the Toronto Blue Jays, when he tossed 5 2/3 innings, allowing five earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.